Dixboi/Data-Engineering/my_2024_roadmap.md

 # Self-Taught Data Engineering 2024 Roadmap
 Hello.
 Since I'm still new in the data engineering field, I wanted to have a roadmap for 2024 so that I won't get lost during my learning process.
 The contents here are highly personal and subject to change (depending on the knowledge that I will gain).

+## Jan - Mar
+Focus more on work to soak up all of the experience and to review for the Civil Service Exam (Jan-Feb).

+## April
+Learn more about Data Engineering Fundamentals and have a strong foundation about it.
+Terminologies, processes, important things to consider.

-## January - March
+## May - June
 Learn more about Data Engineering and take all the activities in Google Cloud Skills Boost from [Database Engineer Learning Path](https://www.cloudskillsboost.google/paths/22)

-## April
-Setup a local database using MySQL for a simple finance dataset.
-The finance dataset is from [Kaggle Finance dataset](https://www.kaggle.com/datasets/creepycrap/finance-dataset)

-## May
-Use Airflow for scheduling and making DAGs that will be stored in a local MySQL database.
-The data will come from [Currency API](https://github.com/fawazahmed0/currency-api)

-## June
-Model a small e-commerce database with dimension tables using MySQL Workbench.
-Here is a guide to make an [e-commerce data model](https://fabric.inc/blog/commerce/ecommerce-data-model)

-## July
-Utilize dbt for data cleaning and transformation.
-Apply it on [Kaggle e-commerce dataset](https://www.kaggle.com/datasets/carrie1/ecommerce-data)

-## August
+## August - November
-Make use of SQL for data management or database design in MySQL.
-Apply it on the same [Kaggle e-commerce dataset](https://www.kaggle.com/datasets/carrie1/ecommerce-data)

-## September
-Data Warehouse - Snowflake

-## October
-Batch Processing - Apache Spark
+TBD - depending on what I will gather from studying the fundamentals

-## November
+## December
-Stream Processing - Apache Kafka
+Make an End-to-End project that actually provides value